kent-state-university-libraries/oclc-ezproxy-database-stanzas/stanzas/thelawyersdaily/README.md

 ## Some of OCLC's notes for this stanza

-The Lawyer's Daily Academic requires SSL configuration and the following database stanza in config.txt :
+LexisNexis' The Lawyer's Daily Academic requires SSL configuration and the following database stanza in config.txt :

 This stanza should be placed below stanzas for any other LexisNexis products in config.txt.